-Protocols are in place across all business units to mitigate against the impact of COVID-19.
-In addition, the Group has sufficient borrowing facilities to manage disruptions to operational cash flows and to continue to support its business units.
+The Group remains cash generative, with sufficient borrowing facilities to manage disruptions to operational cash flows and to continue to support its business units.

-The Group has taken into account the JSE COVID-19 related guidance notes, as well as the related educational documents prepared by SAICA regarding the impact of COVID-19 on the application of IFRS, in the preparation of these financial statements.
-Specific disclosure has been provided in the notes to these financial statements where the impact has been material.
+The Group has taken into account the JSE COVID-19 related guidance notes, as well as the related educational documents prepared by SAICA regarding the impact of COVID-19 on the application of IFRS, in the preparation of these summarised consolidated financial statements.
+Inventory and debtor provisions have been reviewed, without any material movements in income statement adjustments compared to last year.